BDunnCode/cloud-project-three/README.md

 ### Creating the Web Server

-In the follow scripts you'll have to fill in your own security group, subnet, and key pair information.
+In the following scripts you'll have to fill in your own security group, subnet, and key pair information.
 There will be an AMI id included, but if you're looking for a newer one, you can use the get_ami.py script found in the scripts folder in the github repository.